 Even though you’ll be busy with the new baby, try to spend some one-on-one time with your other children.

-This can also be a good time for them to enjoy extra attention from their other parent or a close family member, perhaps going to the park or reading a story together.
+You can also look for times when they can enjoy extra attention from their other parent or a close family member, perhaps going to the park or reading a story together.

 Most children will be curious about the new baby, so let them gently touch their new sibling – but always be there to supervise.
 Young children often don’t know their own strength or understand how they can hurt someone else.

 If you also explain to your other children that they don’t have to do too much, it helps to keep things fun and positive.
-For example, if they’ll be sharing a room with the baby, let them know that you’ll take care of things when the baby cries in the night.
+For example, let them know that you’ll take care of things when the baby cries in the night.